-On stage together for the first time, they will perform interpretations of iconic songs from the time of the 1960s struggle for civil rights through to today.
-And complimenting the four are bassist Renell Shaw, who has collaborated, recorded and toured alongside Rudimental, Skepta, and Nitin Sawhney, plus drummer Rod Youngs, who has played with Gil Scott-Heron, Hugh Masekela, Courtney Pine and Jocelyn Brown, among others.
+Complimenting the four for this memorable performence were bassist Renell Shaw, who has collaborated, recorded and toured alongside Rudimental, Skepta, and Nitin Sawhney, plus drummer Rod Youngs, who has played with Gil Scott-Heron, Hugh Masekela, Courtney Pine and Jocelyn Brown, among others.

-To give a flavour of what to expect from their performance, three of the performers have put together their own playlists of powerful protest and musical message, which you can enjoy below.
+Ahead of the concert, three of the artists taking part kindly put together for us their own playlists of powerful protest and musical message, which you can enjoy below.

 Produced by Sound UK and supported by Arts Council England and PRS Foundation’s The Open Fund, A Change Is Gonna Come: Music for Human Rights took place at our Queen Elizabeth Hall on Monday 21 May.

 Sadly, for everyone’s safety, our venues are currently closed.
 But you can still get your Southbank Centre fix online.
 We will continue to share inspiring and thought-provoking arts stories through our website and social channels.

 As a charity, we rely on ticket sales for a huge chunk of our income.
 But now they’ve stopped.
 And it's a huge worry to us, and the people we work with.
 We all need the escape of art and culture; it can inspire and unite us.
 So please – if you can afford to – consider a donation to the Southbank Centre today, to help us be there for you in the future.